-You’ve seen the headlines, and possibly seen the cranes dotted along the horizon: construction is booming in cities across Australia.
+You’ve seen the headlines, and possibly the cranes dotted along the horizon: construction is booming in cities across Australia.
 But how does this affect you?

 Inflated construction costs

 According to the recent International Construction Costs 2018 report by built asset consultants Arcadis, Sydney, Melbourne and Brisbane rank in the 25 most expensive cities globally for construction.

 Why are construction costs so high in these Australian cities?

 One reason is demand for skilled labour and resources.
 With significant road, rail, airport, port and education infrastructure construction proposed to accommodate a fast-growing population, the demand for skilled labour and construction resources outstrip supply.
 This makes the tender market very competitive pushing prices upwards.